Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsubsection{segment-wise evaluation}

-For this evaluation method, the predicted labels based on the sliding windows were reconstructed as a time series, where the region of each activity was also labeled.
-Then segmental f1-scores of Intersection over Union (IoU) were calculated for each class \cite{lea_temporal_2017}.
+For this evaluation method, the predicted labels based on the sliding windows were reconstructed as a time series.
+A segment was defined as an aggregation of consecutive labels that belonged to the same class \cite{farha_ms-tcn_2019}.
+Then segmental f1-scores of Intersection over Union (IoU) were calculated for each class.
 The IoU matrix was defined as the ratio of intersection and the union of the predicted and true segments.
 After the true and predicted labels were reconstructed as a time series, a threshold of IoU values was set.
 Then, segment-wise true positive ($TPseg$), false positive ($FPseg$), and false negative ($FNseg$) were defined:

 \begin{itemize} \item $TPseg$: IoU$\geq$threshold \item $FPseg$: IoU$<$threshold, true segments shorter than predicted segments \item $FNseg$: IoU$<$threshold, true segments longer than predicted segments \end{itemize}